-Construction remains one of the key employment sectors in Nanaimo, with 4,220 employees.
+Construction remains one of the key employment sectors in the Nanaimo CA, with 4,220 employees.
 Building permit values for residential and commercial projects continue to reflect higher demand year-over-year from positive migration.
 Employment in the construction sector grew by 5.2% between 2011 and 2016.
+In the City of Nanaimo at the time of 2016 Census 3,775 persons were employed in Construction.